tceleste13/nuxeo/modules/core/nuxeo-core-binarymanager-cloud/nuxeo-core-binarymanager-azure/README.md

 # Nuxeo Azure Blob Storage

-This addon implements a BinaryManager that stores binaries in an Azure container.
+This addon implements a BlobProvider that stores binaries in an Azure container.
 For efficiency, a local disk cache (with limited size) is also used.

 ## Prerequisites